Skip to content

 Timing Relative to Meals for Absorption

-Combine omega-3s with your primary meal, the one that contains a lot of healthy fats, so that it get better absorbed.
+Combine omega-3s with a meal that contains a lot of healthy fats, so that it is better absorbed.
 It’s best not to take omega-3s on an empty stomach, as it can cause gastrointestinal upset.
-Foods that improve absorption include avocados, olive oil, eggs and nuts.
+Foods that improve absorption of Omega-3 include avocados, olive oil, eggs and nuts.

 Monitoring Hair Quality & Adjusting Intake

-One can expect to see improvements within 8 to 12 weeks of regular omega-3 intake.
+You can expect to see improvements within 8 to 12 weeks of regular omega-3 intake.
 Pay attention to your hair and changes in shedding, shine, scalp condition, and structure.
-If you still don’t notice any change, check the quality or amount of supplements or use supplements which include other nutrients, such as vitamins and zinc, to boost hair and scalp health.
+If you still don’t notice any change, check the quality or amount of Omega-3 you are taking or consider using other supplements to help boost hair and scalp health.
+This may be best discussed with a Dietician who can guide you through the appropriate supplements.

 Conclusion

-Omega-3 fatty acids are a valuable ally in the fight against hair loss.
-The nutrients obtained through EPA and DHA can help create a healthy growing environment by suppressing inflammation and promoting blood flow to the scalp.
+Omega-3 fatty acids are a valuable amino acid in helping to maintain healthy hair and skin.
+It can help create a healthy growing environment by suppressing inflammation in the scalp.

 Though omega-3s cannot be described as a cure for hair loss, they can be used as a valuable supplement to any comprehensive hair wellness program.